 Public transport in Buenos Aires

 The primary railway stations in Buenos Aires are Retiro, Constitucion, Once and Frederico Lacroze.
 Trains are an economical option when travelling.
-Tickets can be purchased at the stations by using the SUBE card and expats can take the subway or a bus into the city centre from any of these stations.
+Tickets can be purchased at the stations using the SUBE card, and expats can take the subway or a bus into the city centre from any of these stations.

 Taxis in Buenos Aires

 There are thousands of taxis in Buenos Aires.
 The most common taxis are black with yellow roofs.
 They can be flagged down directly when standing on the right-hand side of the street.
 Taxis are available when the libre (free) sign is lit on the windscreen.